Sharing Guidelines

 9. Hospice Care

-Hospice care services will be shared for 90 days upon prescription by a physician or certification that the person is terminally ill.
-Additional 90-day periods will be shared with a renewed prescription/certification subject to the per-year dollar maximum.
-If the member is in the REDEEM SeniorSaver program, then Medicare must provide their coverage first before any non- covered portions can be shareable by REDEEM members.
+Hospice care services are subject to the per-year dollar maximum.
+These services are eligible for sharing for 90 days upon prescription by a physician or certification that the person is terminally ill.
+For continued sharing eligibility, members must submit a renewed prescription or certification.
+If the member is in the REDEEM SeniorSaver program, then Medicare must provide their coverage first before any non-covered portions can be shareable by REDEEM members.

 10. Skilled Nursing Facility